Per-coin, forward-looking stress score (0-100) for depeg stress. It is not a calibrated probability. Computed every 30 minutes from 8 sub-signals.

 Minimum signal requirement: At least 2 available signal sources (total weight >= 0.30).
 If weight is below 0.30, computeDEWS() returns null (insufficient data) instead of emitting 0/CALM.

-Systemic backdrop amplifier: When PSI drops below 75 (STEADY band), individual DEWS scores are amplified by up to 30%.
+Systemic backdrop amplifier: When PSI drops below 75 (below the STEADY band; 75 is STEADY's floor), individual DEWS scores are amplified by up to 30%.
 At PSI=40, amplification is ~14%.
 At PSI=0, amplification is 30%.
 This reflects that individual coin stress is more dangerous during systemic instability.

 Contagion Amplifier: On top of the PSI amplifier, DEWS applies a bounded per-peg-type contagion amplifier derived from the same cycle's first-pass results.
 If any tracked stablecoin's first-pass band is DANGER (bump 1.15x) or WARNING (bump 1.08x), the other coins sharing its pegType are re-scored with that multiplier — the amplifier takes the largest qualifying bump, not a sum, so multiple DANGER coins on one peg type still cap at 1.15x.
 The hard defensive cap is 1.2x (CONTAGION_AMPLIFIER_CAP) for future bump values; different peg types do not share contagion risk.
 A coin that is itself DANGER or WARNING on the first pass does not contagion-amplify itself — its first-pass result carries forward unchanged.
 The resulting per-coin amplifier is surfaced on /api/stress-signals as amplifiers.contagion (default 1.0 when no contagion is detected or for legacy cached rows).